TrevorSmale/itb/README.md

 # Introduction to Blender

-This course is designed to give uninitiated participants basic working proficiency with the software and a basic general understanding of 3D graphics.
+This course is designed to give uninitiated participants basic working proficiency with the software and a basic general understanding of 3D graphics principles.

 ## Documents